 I was torn between two formations for my gegenpressing tactic: 4-2-3-1 DM wide or 4-5-1.
-In the end I ended up choosing 4-2-3-1, with 4-5-1 moving to my backup tactic when faced with superior sides in Champions League.
-Why did I not use Lobanovsky’s classic 4-4-2, you may ask?
-For one reason, I’ve used 4-4-2 extensively in both FM 2017 and FM 2018 and while I always had some success with it, I nevertheless noticed that Number 10 strikers never played as I wanted.
-No matter his role, he would not drop as much as I needed to link up the midfield and attack as well as attacking midfield would.
-When I decided upon using defensive midfielders (although sometimes I experiment with having one of each) instead of midfielders then I became convinced even further that I will need an attacking midfielder in order to link up play better.
-I’m planning to play more of a natural striker than playmaker in that position, one who will not just pass the ball around but will also score goals.
+In the end I chose 4-2-3-1.
+The 4-5-1 became my backup tactic againt superior sides in Champions League.
+Why not use Lobanovsky’s classic 4-4-2, you may ask?
+I’ve used 4-4-2 extensively in both FM 2017 and FM 2018.
+But while I always had some success with it, I noticed that Number 10s never played as I wanted.
+Or link up the midfield and attack as well as attacking midfield would.
+Deciding to use defensive midfielders convinced me that I needed an attacking midfielder to link defence with attack.
+I intend to play a hard-working striker there.
+One who will not just pass the ball but will also score goals.
 And why not try playing a hard-working midfielder in the pressing forward role?

-The advantage of 4-2-3-1 is in having two players in the advanced wing positions to start closer to the opposition and to be able to press higher up.
-At the same time the inside forward roles will allow them to help out the central striker and his advanced midfield partner.
-Also for the purpose of counterpress, having four rows of players will allow them to absorb pressure more comfortably, using multiple layers to throw against opposition attack and then launch counterattacks.
-The attack which comes once the possession is won back by the aggressive midfield and defence, in turn unfolds in a much more intuitive direct fashion as sideways passes are limited when the ball is passed up to players who are already in advanced positions.
+The advantage of 4-2-3-1 is in having two players in the advanced wing positions.
+They can start closer to the opposition and to be able to press higher up.
+At the same time the inside forward roles will allow them to help out the striker and the attacking midfielder.
+Also for the purpose of counterpress, having four rows of players will allow them to absorb pressure more comfortably.
+It is better to use multiple layers to stifle the opposition attack and then to launch counterattacks.
+Attack unfolds in a much more direct intuitive fashion.
+We use possession with intent, and limit the amount of sideways passes.
+Instead, the players pass vertically up to teammates in advanced positions.

-There are two key things that I need for my tactic to be effective and I will be choosing team instructions to reflect this as closely as possible.
-Firstly, whole team has to act as one cohesive tight unit in defence to stop the opponent’s attack before it gets deep into our half, and then to win the ball back aggressively and fast.
-Secondly, they need to launch fast direct attacks to capitalize on the opponent’s disorganization in the wake of losing the ball while still staying as a compact, disciplined unit.
-The whole team has to run their socks off for 90 minutes, outlasting the opponent in fitness.
+There are two key things that I need for my tactic to be effective.
+I will be choosing team instructions accordingly.
+Firstly, whole team has to act as one cohesive tight unit in defence.
+It needs to stop the opponent’s attack before it even gets into our half.
+And then it needs to win the ball back aggressively and fast.
+Secondly, your side needs to launch fast direct attacks to capitalize on the opponent’s disorganization.
+Disorganization that comes in the wake of losing the ball.
+While our side will remain a compact, disciplined unit.
+Finally, the whole team has to run their socks off for 90 minutes, outlasting the opponent in fitness.
 The more tired the opponent gets while trying to keep up, the more mistakes they will make.

 Key Team Instructions

-When out of possession, the team has to aggressively press the opposition high up the field, to win the ball back by tackling (but never diving into tackles as I want all the players to be able to quickly transition into attack when the ball is won back.
-While doing this, I want my guys to remain disciplined and keep as close together as possible in order to intimidate and outnumber the opponent, intimidate them. and cause them to make mistakes.
+When out of possession, the team has to aggressively press the opposition high up the field.
+Winning the ball back by tackling, never diving.
+I want my players to quickly transition into attack when the ball is won back.
+While doing this, I want my guys to remain disciplined and stay as close together as possible.
+This should outnumber the opponent, intimidate them. and cause them to make mistakes.
 The instructions needed to achieve this are:

 Much higher lines of engagement and defence– to give opponent as little time on the ball as possible